Asymmetric periflexural exanthema

-- Highest incidence in the 2nd-3rd year of life, but an onset of the disease is still possible at the age of 10 years.
-Only a few diseases of adults are registered.
+- Highest incidence in the 2nd-3rd year of life, but occurrence of the disease is also possible at the age of 10 years.
+Only a few adult cases have been recorded

-- Girls are affected more often than boys.
+- Girls are more frequently affected than boys

-- Seasonal accumulation in the spring and summer months.
+- Seasonal clustering in the spring and summer months

 The triggering agent has not yet been described.

 There is a good general condition.
-After a mildly pronounced catarrhal stage with infection of the upper airways or gastrointestinal symptoms, exanthema forms.
-Lens sized, scarlitiniform, partly lichenoid and confluent, erythematous, discreetly scaling papules occur mostly axillanah, rarely also inguinal partly along the blaschko lines.
+After a mild catarrhal stage with upper respiratory tract infection or gastrointestinal symptoms, exanthema develops.
+Lens-sized, scarlitiniform, partly lichenoid and confluent, erythematous, discretely scaling papules occur mostly axillary, rarely also inguinal partly along the Blaschko lines.
 The efflorescences are mostly unilaterally accentuated or exclusively unilaterally arranged.
-After 2 weeks, it spreads to the thoracic wall or leg as well as to the contralateral side.
-A regional lymphadenopathy must be expected.
+After 2 weeks, the efflorescence spreads to the thoracic wall or leg and to the contralateral side.
+Regional lymphadenopathy must be expected.

-- Since the pathogen is unknown, detection is not yet possible.
+- Because pathogen is unknown, detection is not possible

 Initially unilateral thoracoaxillary, in some cases also inguinal.
-Finally, spread to the contralateral side of the body.
-A symmetrical occurrence is also possible from the beginning in a few cases.
+Eventually spreading to the contralateral half of the body.
+Symmetrical occurrence is also possible from the beginning in a few cases.

-Discreet spongiosis, exocytosis, superficial perivascular lymphocytic dermatitis, otherwise unspecific.
+Decent spongiosis, exocytosis, superficial perivascular lymphocytic dermatitis, otherwise nonspecific.

-- The exanthema subsides after 3 weeks and usually heals after 4-6 weeks.
+- The exanthema is regressive after 3 weeks and usually healed after 4-6 weeks

 - Taïeb A, Mégraud F, Legrain V, Mortureux P, Maleville J. Asymmetric periflexural exanthem of childhood.
 Journal of the American Academy of Dermatology 1993;29:391-3.